langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

   ...
 ```

-Is the same as initializing your state manually like this:
+Is equivalent to initializing your state manually like this:

 ```typescript
 import { BaseMessage } from "@langchain/core/messages";